-The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation, The JPB Foundation, Assisi Foundation, and the F.I.S.H.
-Foundation, Inc., is working with communities throughout the state to make it easier for kids to lead healthier lives.
+The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation, Assisi Foundation, and the Centers for Disease Control and Prevention, is working with communities throughout the state to make it easier for kids to lead healthier lives.

 Our Work in Tennessee

 In Tennessee, we’re making it easier for kids to develop healthy habits.